Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete general relativistic scheme: Introduction

-One of the most widely accepted assumptions in the study of compact stars is that the dense fluid within these objects is isotropic.
-Nonetheless, theoretical evidence suggests that various phenomena may induce anisotropy in fluids under extreme conditions \cite{paper3, CARTER1998478, Yazadjiev2012}, see also the review articles \cite{HERRERA199753, KUMAR2022101662} for extensive discussions on anisotropic pressure in self-gravitating systems.
-In addition, it has been shown in recent years that the inclusion of anisotropy in relativistic star systems leads to theoretical predictions that are consistent with several observational mass-radius measurements and tidal deformability constraints \cite{curi2022non, Das2023MNRAS, PRETEL2024138375, Becerra2024}.
-Motivated by these studies, in the present work, we investigate the impact of anisotropic pressure on the $f$-mode (fundamental mode) oscillation frequency and tidal deformability of strange stars by employing the MIT bag model with vector coupling.
-For this purpose, we derive the nonradial oscillation equations and the regularity conditions for the perturbation variables near the center within the framework of general relativity for anisotropic matter.
-These equations, together with the deformability equations, are then integrated to assess the influence of anisotropy on the fundamental oscillation modes and stellar deformability.
+Motivated by these studies, in the present work, we investigate the impact of anisotropy on the $f$-mode (fundamental mode) oscillation frequency and tidal deformability of NSs.
+For the anisotropic profile, we consider the relation $\sigma=\alpha p_r\mu^{a}$, where $p_r$ denotes the radial pressure and $\mu=2m/r$ is a compactness-related quantity, with $a=2$.
+For the EOS, we employ the microscopic nuclear calculations with perturbative Quantum Chromodynamics (pQCD) results, connected through a piecewise polytropic interpolation framework \cite{Kurkela_2014,PhysRevD.81.105021,Fraga_2014}.
+To this end, we derive the nonradial oscillation equations and the regularity conditions for the perturbation variables near the center within the framework of general relativity for anisotropic matter.
+The nonradial oscillation equations derived in this study are consistent with those reported in \cite{2024PhRvD.110h3020L,2026PhRvD.113d3025G,2026arXiv260106962Y}, but differ from the expressions presented in \cite{modal_2024, mondal2025}.
+Such equations, together with the deformability equations, are then integrated to assess the influence of anisotropy on the fundamental oscillation modes and stellar tidal deformability.

-It is important to note that, in a similar context, the influence of anisotropy on fundamental oscillation modes was previously analyzed in \cite{modal_2024,mondal2025}, where the authors derived the nonradial oscillation equations and presented the corresponding regularity conditions near the center.
-However, the equations and regularity conditions derived in our work differ from those presented in \cite{modal_2024}.
+It is worth noting that, in a similar context, the impact of the same anisotropy profile with $a=2$ on the quasinormal modes of NSs has been investigated in \cite{2024PhRvD.110h3020L}, using the polytropic EOS II \cite{doneva2012} and SLy4 \cite{douchin2001}, as well as in \cite{2026arXiv260106962Y}, where the WFF1 \cite{wiringa1988}, SLy4, and MS1 \cite{muller1996} EOSs were employed.
+Similarly, the anisotropic pressure effects on the fundamental oscillation modes of NSs have been studied with $a=2$ in \cite{2026PhRvD.113d3025G}, considering the WFF1, MS1, and MPA1 \cite{muther1987} EOSs, and with $a=1$ in \cite{modal_2024}, using the BSk19 \cite{goriely2010} and BSk21 \cite{pearson2012} EOSs.
+In addition, anisotropy effects have been explored in quark stars \cite{mondal2025}, both for the MIT bag model EOS describing non-interacting quark matter and for EOSs that include inter-quark interactions.